teracyhq/dev/docs/basic_usage.rst

 We use ``rsync`` for syncing files between the host machine and the VM (the guest machine).

-For easier and high performance sync, we use additional vagrant plugins:
+For easier and high-performance sync, we use additional vagrant plugins:

 - `vagrant-gatling-rsync <https://github.com/smerrill/vagrant-gatling-rsync/>`_